Table of Contents

 Heat Waves: An Overview

-- Heat waves are extreme events in which hot temperatures in summer months persist for a relatively long period of time.
+- Heat waves are extreme events in which hot temperatures in summer months persist for a relatively long period.

 - In India, heatwaves typically occur between March and June, and in some rare cases even extend till July.